-REPORTING PROCEDURE - The Timber Tax Law requires that tax reporting must be done for the calendar quarter in which the timber is harvested and scaled (for example, 1Q, 2Q, 3Q, or 4Q of the calendar year).
+REPORTING PROCEDURE-The Timber Tax Law requires that tax reporting must be done for the calendar quarter in which the timber is harvested and scaled (for example, the first, second, third, or fourth quarter of the calendar year).
 Timber tax returns must be filed using the timber tax account number of the timber owner (Revenue and Taxation Code [R&TC] section 38402).
 Each return shall include only timber having the same timber owner as shown for the registration of the account on the return (that is, only one account shall report per tax return).
 Do not report multiple harvests from the same timber harvest operation (for example, harvest plan or contract) for timber removed in the same quarter as separate operations.
 Multiple harvests from the same permitted operation in a quarter must be combined and reported as a single harvest for the operation for the quarter.

-TIMBER TAX HARVEST REPORT - CDTFA-401-APT, Timber Tax Harvest Report, is a worksheet that must be completed before preparing CDTFA-401-1PT, Timber Tax Return.
-The Timber Tax Harvest Report must be submitted with the Timber Tax Return.
-The Timber Tax Return and Timber Tax Harvest Report are available for online filing at www.cdtfa.ca.gov.
-A separate Timber Tax Harvest Report must be prepared for each timber harvest plan or contract for which harvesting is to be reported.
+TIMBER TAX HARVEST REPORT-CDTFA-401-APT, Timber Tax Harvest Report, is a worksheet that must be completed before preparing CDTFA-401-1PT, Timber Tax Return.
+CDTFA-401-APT must be submitted with CDTFA-401-1PT.
+CDTFA-401-APT and CDTFA-401-1PT are available for online filing at www.cdtfa.ca.gov.
+A separate CDTFA-401-APT must be prepared for each timber harvest plan or contract for which harvesting is to be reported.
 Whenever a timber harvest operation occurs in more than one county or Timber Value Area (TVA), a new report must be prepared for each.

-HARVEST VALUES SCHEDULE - Select the appropriate harvest values (per tables at the end of this document) to be used for preparing the Timber Tax Harvest Report and the Timber Tax Return.
+HARVEST VALUES SCHEDULE-Select the appropriate harvest values (per tables at the end of this document) to be used for preparing CDTFA-401-APT and CDTFA-401-1PT.
 The sawlog values listed in Table G (green timber) and Table S (salvage timber) are unadjusted values for timber harvested using a tractor logging system, and the volume removed in the quarter is 300 thousand board feet (MBF) or more.
 If adjustments for an alternative logging system, small total volume, or low volume per acre apply, the harvest value will be lower than the amount shown in the tables.
 Nine timber value areas are designated within the state, and you must use the appropriate column of the Harvest Values Schedule for timber harvested within each specified area.
-Timber value areas are shown on the map on page S3F, and the boundaries of these areas follow county boundaries with exceptions in Shasta, Siskiyou, and Tehama counties.
+Timber value areas are shown on the map on page 5, and the boundaries of these areas follow county boundaries with exceptions in Shasta, Siskiyou, and Tehama Counties.

-TAX RATE - The tax rate for the period of this schedule is 2.9 percent.
+TAX RATE-The tax rate for the period of this schedule is 2.9 percent.